 Name Age Position

-Shu Yeh Age 55 Chief financial officer and senior executive vice president
+Shu Yeh 55 Chief financial officer and senior executive vice president

 Chi-Mau Sheih 59 Senior executive vice president

 Cheng-Kann Wu 64 Senior executive vice president

 Yuan-Kuang Tu 57 President of Business Group

 Min-Hsuan Lin 64 President of Business Group

 Kuo-Feng Lin 57 President of Business Group

 Fu-Kuei Chung 59 President of Business Group

 Hsiu-Gu Huang 60 President of Business Group

 Tai-Feng Leng 64 President of Business Group

 Feng-Yue Hung 63 President of Business Group

 Shyang-Yih Chen 61 President of Business Group

 Shu Yeh is our chief financial officer and senior executive vice president.
 Dr. Yeh is also a director of Chunghwa Investment Co., Ltd. Dr. Yeh served as an independent director of our company from June 2007 to January 2010.
 Dr. Yeh also served as a professor of accounting at National Taiwan University.
-Dr. Yeh holds a Ph.D. degree in accounting from the University of California, Los Angeles, a master's degree in professional accounting from the University of Texas at Austin, and a bachelor's degree in economics from the National Taiwan University.
+Dr. Yeh holds a Ph.D. degree in accounting from the University of California, Los Angeles, a master's degree in professional accounting from the University.

 Chi-Mau Sheih is a senior executive vice president of our company.
 Mr. Sheih is also a director of Senao International Co., Ltd. Mr. Sheih was an executive vice president and the manager of our Southern Taiwan Business Group from March 2007 to June 2010.
 Prior to that, he was an executive vice president of our company and the manager of our Central Taiwan Business Group from September 2006 to March 2007.
 He served as the senior managing director of our Network Department from September 2001 to January 2004.
-He also served as an assistant vice president of our company and a deputy manager of our Central Taiwan Business Group from International Co., Ltd. University.
+He also served as an assistant vice president of our company and a deputy manager of our Central Taiwan Business Group from January 2004 to September 2006.
+Mr. Sheih holds a master's degree in business administration from the National Taiwan University.